Why Were Medieval People Easily Offended And Scared Of Rumors?

 You Could Be Convicted Based On Rumors

 According to Ole-Albert Rønning Nordby from the University of Oslo in Norway, many Medieval deaths were caused by rumors.
 Rumors and accusations could have fatal consequences for the victim.
 Nordby explained that rumors during the Middle Ages had the same weight as evidence today.
-If there was a rumor a man had been unfaithful, and he had no means proving this accusation false, then he could be punished.
-Basically, rumors could start an investigation and an uncertain or doubtful truth could get convicted.
+If there was a rumor that a man had been unfaithful, and he could not prove this accusation false, he could be punished.
+Basically, rumors could start an investigation, and an uncertain or doubtful truth could get convicted.

 A False Testimony Was Dangerous